rschwebel/aetherscale/README.md

 responses.
 This is useful if you have to wait until another component has performed their work.

+### Files created by aetherscale

+aetherscale creates different files for VM management in your filesystem.
+My goal is to make aetherscale so simple that you can always fix or extend stuff manually.
+This section lists all relevant files that aetherscale creates.
+The aetherscale configuration directory is a config variable and thus might be changed.
+In this section it is refered to as `$CONFIG_DIR`, its default location is `~/.config/aetherscale`.

+For each VM aetherscale creates:

+- if required by the VM, networking setup scripts for the VM at `$CONFIG_DIR/networking/*-setup.sh` as well as teardown scripts at `$CONFIG_DIR/networking/*-teardown.sh`
+- a systemd user service file at `~/.config/systemd/user/aetherscale-vm-*.service`

+TODOs for VM networking:

+- TODO: Structure files into subfolders, e.g. `CONFIG/vm/vm-ID/IFACE-setup.sh`?

+For each VPN network aetherscale creates:

+- a tincd configuration folder structure at `$CONFIG_DIR/tinc` with one subfolder per VPN network
+- setup and teardown scripts for the host networking rules at `$CONFIG_DIR/networking/network-*-setup.sh` and `$CONFIG_DIR/networking/network-*-teardown.sh`
+- a systemd user service file at `~/.config/systemd/aetherscale-tincd-*.service`

+TODOs for VPN networking:

+- TODO: Rename prefix to `vpn` instead of `network`
+- TODO: Structure files into subfolders, e.g. `CONFIG/vpn/vpn-abc/setup.sh`?

 ### Messages

 Create a new machine: